 It is essential to evaluate a method's criterion-validity (does this method predict what we expect in terms of performance?) and reliability (refers to the extent to which the method measure consistently on different occasions).
 Assessing candidates with mixed methods is a commonly used strategy to implement incremental validity.

-The table below is part of a paper written by Robertson and Smith (2001), which is one of the most comprehensive reviews of the methods available to select and assess new personnel.
+The paper written by Robertson and Smith (2001) is one of the most comprehensive reviews of the methods available to select and assess new personnel.
 Not a lot of new information has emerged in terms of comparing selection methods in the last years.

-In this table, the method's predictive validity (criterion-validity) is examined.
+In this paper, the method's predictive validity (criterion-validity) is examined.
 Graphology score is .02.
 Cognitive ability tests score .56, setting it as about 28 times stronger predictor tan graphology for future performance.

 Simner & Goffin (2003) conducted a thorough analysis of graphology comparing a great deal of literature available and contacting a group of graphologists.
 They conclude that there is no reason to counter the conclusion the scientific community has reached that (1) the use of graphology in human selection could prove harmful to individuals and firms and (2) the criterion-related validity is not comparable to widely available and less expensive screening devices and procedure.
 (Simner & Goffin, 2003).